 Back in 1998, Half-Life’s storytelling and the conviction of its fictional world were far beyond anything else in the genre.
 Hell, they were beyond anything else in gaming.

-The quality is evident right from the magnificent opening in which players fly through the Black Mesa Research Facility.
+The quality is evident right from the magnificent opening in which you fly through the Black Mesa Research Facility.
 Radioactive waste passes by, witty comments sound out from speakers overhead, doors open and close all around.
-Valve crafted a truly convincing world, one that was full of minutiae and intricacies players could pore over in between all the alien fighting and physics-based puzzling.
+Valve crafted a truly convincing world, one that was full of minutiae and intricacies that you could pore over in between all the alien fighting and physics-based puzzling.
 Seamless level transitions and a narrative that never broke away from the first-person perspective make this game as compelling to play today as it was upon release.

 As testament to the enduring love fans have for the Half-Life series, there are still a number of fan-made narrative expansions being released for the game, like the Sven Co-op standalone.